Between- and Within-Cluster Spearman Rank Correlations: Population parameters of Spearman rank correlations for clustered data

 \section{Population parameters of Spearman rank correlations for clustered data}

-Spearman rank correlation is essentially the correlation between cumulative distribution functions (CDFs) for continuous variables, also known as the grade correlation \citep{kruskal1958}, or more broadly, the correlation between population versions of midranks or ridits \citep{kendall1970, Bross1958}.
-Generically, let $F$ be a CDF, $F(x-)=\lim_{t \uparrow x} F(t)$, and $F^*(x) = \{F(x) + F(x-)\}/2$.
+Spearman rank correlation between two continuous variables is the correlation between their cumulative distribution functions (CDFs); this is known as the grade correlation \citep{kruskal1958}.
+More broadly, for any type of orderable variables, it is the correlation between population versions of midranks or ridits \citep{kendall1970, Bross1958}.
+Given any CDF $F$, let $F(x-)=\lim_{t \uparrow x} F(t)$ and $F^*(x) = \big\{F(x) + F(x-)\big\}/2$.
 If the distribution is continuous, then $F^*(x) = F(x)$.
 If the distribution is discrete or mixed, $F^*(x)$ corresponds to the population versions of ridits \citep{Bross1958}.
-The population parameter of Spearman rank correlation between two random variables $X$ and $Y$ with CDFs $F_X$ and $F_Y$ is denoted as $\gamma(X, Y) = corr\{F^*_X(X), F^*_Y(Y)\}$ \citep{kendall1970, liu2018}.
+The population parameter of Spearman rank correlation between two random variables $X$ and $Y$ with CDFs $F_X$ and $F_Y$ is denoted as $\gamma(X, Y) = corr\big\{F^*_X(X), F^*_Y(Y)\big\}$ \citep{kendall1970, liu2018}.

-Let $X_{ij}$ and $Y_{ij}$ denote two random variables from a two-level hierarchical joint distribution, where $i$ represents cluster and $j$ is the index within cluster $i$.
-The total Spearman rank correlation is the overall rank correlation between $X_{ij}$ and $Y_{ij}$.
+Let $X$ and $Y$ denote two random variables from a two-level hierarchical joint distribution, with a random variable $Z$ indicating cluster.
+Henceforth, we do not assume the additive model ($\ref{additive}$).
+The total Spearman rank correlation is the overall rank correlation between $X$ and $Y$.
 We define its population parameter as

-With continuous $X_{ij}$ and $Y_{ij}$, $\gamma_t = 12cov\{F_{X}(X_{ij}), F_{Y}(Y_{ij})\}$, because $F^*_X(X_{ij}) = F_X(X_{ij}) \sim Unif(0,1)$, $F^*_Y(Y_{ij}) = F_Y(Y_{ij}) \sim Unif(0,1)$, and their variances equal $1/12$.
+With continuous $X$ and $Y$, $\gamma_t = 12cov\big\{F_{X}(X), F_{Y}(Y)\big\}$, because $F^*_X(X) = F_X(X) \sim Unif(0,1)$, $F^*_Y(Y) = F_Y(Y) \sim Unif(0,1)$, and their variances equal $1/12$.

-Let $F_{X |i}$ and $F_{Y | i}$ be the CDFs of $X$ and $Y$ conditional on being in cluster $i$, respectively.
+Let $F_{X |Z}$ and $F_{Y | Z}$ be the CDFs of $X$ and $Y$ conditional on $Z$, respectively.
 The population parameter of the within-cluster Spearman rank correlation is defined as

 Note that $\gamma_w$ is not a function of cluster index and that it does not assume an equal variance structure across clusters.
-In fact, $\gamma_w$ is identical to the covariate-adjusted partial Spearman rank correlation \citep{liu2018}, where the covariates are cluster indicators.
+In fact, $\gamma_w$ is identical to the covariate-adjusted partial Spearman rank correlation \citep{liu2018}, where the covariates are the clusters, $Z$.
 Since the partial Spearman rank correlation can be expressed using probability-scale residuals (PSRs) \citep{li2012, shepherd2016}, we can express $\gamma_w$ similarly.
-The PSRs of $X_{ij}=x$ and $Y_{ij}=y$ are defined as $r(x,F_{X|i}) = 2F^*_{X|i}(x)-1$ and $r(y,F_{Y|i})=2F^*_{Y|i}(y)-1$, respectively.
+The PSRs of $X=x$ and $Y=y$ given $Z$ are defined as $r(x,F_{X|Z}) = 2F^*_{X|Z}(x)-1$ and $r(y,F_{Y|Z})=2F^*_{Y|Z}(y)-1$, respectively.
 Then we have

 This connection allows us to derive an estimator for $\gamma_w$, which will be described in Section \ref{estimation}.